gbpcosta/gbpcosta.github.io/_pages/home.md

     - label: "About Me"
       url: "http://localhost:4000/about-me/"
   # caption: "Photo by [Markus Spiske](https://unsplash.com/@markusspiske) on [Unsplash](https://unsplash.com)"
-excerpt: "I am the Data and Machine Learning Engineer at [Jump](https://jump.work), where I work on the entire machine learning pipeline, from analysis and modelling to deployment, helping candidates and companies find their perfect match.
-I recently received my PhD on Computer Science from the University of Sao Paulo (USP) - Brazil."
+excerpt: "I am the Data and Machine Learning Engineer at [Jump](https://jump.work), where I work on the entire machine learning pipeline, from analysis and modelling to deployment, helping professionals and companies find their perfect match.
+I recently received my PhD on Computer Science (Machine Learning) from the University of Sao Paulo (USP) - Brazil."
 intro_title:
   - title: "Areas of Interest"
 intro_row: